georgekosmidis/blog.georgekosmidis.net/workables/articles/100550-durable-functions-starting-with-serverless-stateful-orchestrations-in-azure/content.md

 ### Monitoring: Creating Workflows that Monitor the Status of External Services

-In the realm of serverless architectures, maintaining awareness of your external services' health and performance is crucial.
-Durable Functions, an extension of Azure Functions, provides a robust framework for building complex, stateful workflows in a serverless environment.
-A particularly powerful application of Durable Functions is creating workflows designed to monitor the status of external services continuously.
+In the reality of serverless architectures, maintaining awareness of your external services' health and performance is crucial, and for that, a particularly powerful application of Durable Functions is creating workflows designed to monitor the status of external services continuously.

 #### The Basics of Monitoring with Durable Functions